vhl/css-style-guide/README.md

 ```

 ```
-In the case of single selector, single property rules, one line is acceptable:
+In the case of single selector, single property rules, one line is acceptable.
+Leave one space inside the brackets.

 /* Fine - one selector, one property */
-.c-alert {font-weight: bold;}
+.c-alert { font-weight: bold; }
 ```